 Why Do People Stop Loving Each Other?

-There’s no one reason it happens.
+There’s no one reason people fall out of love.
 Sometimes, even the people who have fallen out of love with each other may find it hard to pinpoint exactly why or how it came about.
-That said, there are a few factors that may play a role in why this happens.
+That said, there are a few factors that may play a role.

 1. The Intimacy Was Lost

 While not all romantic relationships have a sexual component, those that did originally may suffer if that component fails to last.
 Additionally, many relationships can and do have an intimate component, even if it’s not sexual.
 Again, if this piece of the way a couple relates to each other is lost, it can be difficult for the relationship to continue on happily.
 The reasons for a loss of intimacy between partners can vary.
 It could be related to stress, busy schedules, some type of incompatibility, or a simple loss of interest over time.

 A review of research on the topic explains how important this element is to a bond, stating that “Intimacy is strongly associated with the quality of a couples’ life and is often referred to as a basic psychological need,” and that, when healthy, it can positively impact the mental states of the partners, “such as reducing the risk of depression [and] increasing happiness and well-being.”

 The review also explains that a lack of intimacy is one of the most common causes of “distress and collapse among couples,” which can impact both their relationship as well as their respective states of mental health.

 2. One Or Both Of Them Changed